-In context of PC 459, to commit a felony, means you had intent to commit a felony crime, like stealing the car – commonly known as grand theft auto.
-It should be noted that you must have actually committed a theft or felony to be found guilty of auto burglary.
+In the context of PC 459, to commit a felony means you had the intent to commit a felony crime, like stealing the car – commonly known as grand theft auto.
+It should be noted that you must have committed theft or felony to be found guilty of auto burglary.

 What are the Penalties?